 M. A. Javaheri Javid and Rene te Boekhorst, “Cell Dormancy in Cellular Automata”, International Conference on Computational Science, 2006, 367-374.

 Aesthetic Automata: Synthesis and Simulation of Aesthetic Behaviour in Cellular Automata, PhD thesis supervised by Prof Robert Zimmer and Prof Mark d'Inverno (Goldsmiths, University of London).

 Cell Dormancy in Cellular Automata: A Realistic Model of Biological Systems, MSc thesis supervised by Dr Rene te Boekhorst (University of Hertfordshire).

-An Analytical Model for Measuring Operational Risk Associated with Information Systems, MSc thesis supervised by Dr Vesna Brujic-Okretic (City University London).
+An Analytical Model for Measuring Operational Risk Associated with Information Systems, MSc thesis supervised by Prof. Vesna Brujic-Okretic (City, University London).

 Artificial IntelligenceArtificial LifeDynamical SystemsCellular AutomataComputational ComplexityComputational AestheticsSpatial-Temporal ModellingCyberneticsInteractive SystemsParticle Swarm OptimisationMachine LearningData Mining